hay/facetool/README.md

     facetool.py pose -i face.jpg -o face-pose.jpg

-Crop all faces from `face.jpg` and save to new files in the directory `cropped`
+Crop all faces from `face.jpg` and save to new files in the directory `cropped`.
+This will also work with a single image with multiple faces.

     facetool.py crop -i face.jpg -o cropped